Five Cities With the Lowest Property Tax in the U.S.

 Average property tax bill: $1,591

-Salisbury is the biggest metropolitan area in Maryland and has the second lowest property taxes out of any city ranked in our list.
-For homeowners with a property worth a median of $524,086, the average property tax bill is $1,591.
+Salisbury is the biggest metropolitan area in Maryland and has the second lowest property taxes of the cities ranked on ATTOMS's list.
+According to 2023 data, for homeowners with a median property worth $524,086, the average property tax bill is $1,591.

 The state of Maryland also offers a credit for property tax bills available to homeowners of all ages based on their household income.
 To qualify for the credit, you must meet the following requirements: